RahulRBose/route-planning-venv/README.md

    - Implement variable start positions for engineers to enhance flexibility and optimization of routes.

 6. **Incorporating Service Time:**
    - Incorporate service time into the time matrix.
 Directly adding service time to travel time may lead to slot adherence considering both travel and service time.
-Instead, add service time to the next path: \( time(j) = travel(i \rightarrow j) + service(i) \).
+Instead, add service time to the next path: (time(j) = travel(i -> j) + service(i)).